DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Experimentation

+\paragraph{User study results} We also conduct a user study with 67 participants on~\cite{Prolific}, in which participants compare the ``unrealisticness'' level of baselines, and the edited image across 20 randomly selected image pairs, including both seen and unseen samples.
+For each model, we report the average rank, with our model achieving the top position with an average rank of 1.64, demonstrating clear superiority (see Appendix~\ref{sec:user_study}), followed by PhotoGuard-D with a rank of 2.63.

 \paragraph{Ablation study} To assess the contribution of each component in our framework, we conduct an ablation study by individually removing $\mathcal{L}_\text{edit}$ and $\mathcal{L}_\text{noise}$.
-As shown in Table~\ref{tab:ablation}, when $\noiseloss$ is removed, the model achieves slightly better performance on unseen data in terms of failed immunized editing (measured by SSIM).
+As shown in Table~\ref{tab:ablation}, when $\noiseloss$ is removed, the model achieves slightly better performance on unseen data in terms of failed immunized editing (measured by SSIM, PSNR, FSIM and CLIP-T).
 However, the immunization noise is no longer imperceptible, as indicated by the change in the SSIM (Noise) metric.
-Conversely, when $\editloss$ is removed, the SSIM (Noise) metric reaches its highest value, indicating minimal noise, but the model fails to prevent malicious editing, as reflected in the SSIM metric.
-Thus, combining both terms in the final loss function is crucial for balancing imperceptibility and robustness in the training process (see \ref{sec:complementary_ablation_study} for analysis on $\alpha$ value selection).
+Conversely, when $\editloss$ is removed, the SSIM (Noise) metric reaches its highest value, indicating minimal noise, but the model fails to prevent malicious editing, as reflected in the SSIM, PSNR, FSIM and CLIP-T metrics.
+Thus, \textit{combining both terms in the final loss function is crucial for balancing imperceptibility and robustness in the training process} (see Appendix~\ref{sec:complementary_ablation_study}).

-\paragraph{Robustness analysis} In Table~\ref{tab:results-attack}, we report the SSIM, SSIM (Noise), and CLIP-T values for the edited immunized images where immunized images are passed through the counter attacks (denoiser is used or JPEG compression is applied).
-The results of \methodname \space w/ D. and \methodname \space w/ JPEG outperform PhotoGuard-D w/ D. and PhotoGuard-D w/ JPEG respectively.
-Unlike DAYN~\cite{Lo_2024_CVPR} and PhotoGuard~\cite{photoguard}, which are susceptible to counter-attacks such as denoising models or JPEG compression that can nullify the immunization noise~\cite{segura2023jpeg}, our approach demonstrates robustness against such attacks, effectively overcoming these limitations.
-Additional qualitative results are shown in Fig.~\ref{fig:imm-attack}, where the PhotoGuard model fails under (a) the use of a denoising model and (b) JPEG compression applied to the immunized image.
-However, our model successfully withstands these counter-attacks and continues to prevent malicious editing effectively.